ArtemO2/Hangman_game/README.md

-Gallows game realised using Javascript
+Hangman game realised using Javascript